cfelton/parallella_elink/README.md

 Work In Progress, check back later (01-May-2015) or delete.

 Parallella *elink* design verification (DV) and alternate implementation.
-The alternative implementation to provide a flexible *elink* core that can easily be tailored for a specific usage.
+The alternative implementation goal is to provide a flexible *elink* core that can easily be tailored for a specific usage.

 The *elink* is the conduit between the FPGA and the [Adapteva Ephiphany processor](http://www.adapteva.com/epiphanyiii/).